the-vishal/the-vishal.github.io/README.md

 ![image](https://qph.fs.quoracdn.net/main-thumb-113402770-200-agpgpkvhzjjshtivxogrhwsfhnewqzno.jpeg)

 -----
-I am Vishal Kumar, son of Indu Devi and Gupteshwar Dubey.
+I am Vishal Kumar.

-I am 19 years old Electronics and Communication Engineering Student (3rd year as on 30 Nov 2017).
+I am 19 years old Electronics and Communication Engineering Student (3rd year.. as on 30 Nov 2017).

-Passionate about latest electronics technology.
+Passionate about latest electronics technology and Automation.

 AI and IoT are my all time area of Interest.